pedro10r/pedro10r/README.md

 ### Hey there 👋

 **I'm Pedro Henrique Santos Rocha 👨‍💻**.
-Currently I'm a mobile developer at Corebiz.
+Currently I'm a mobile developer at Rentbrella.

 Currently my stack is: